Longitudinal Integrated Foundation Training (LIFT)

 Because the trainees are only with their practices for one day per week, do GPS then absolve themselves of any ES duties which will be picked up by the Trust trainers who are down by 1 trainee for one day each week?

 Yes, the GP will be the ES.

-They still do the Out of Hours with the Trust, and if a zero day they don’t go to the practice-is this right and do the GPS know?
+Do they still do the Out of Hours with the Trust, and if a zero day they don’t go to the practice-is this right and do the GPS know?